vdbergh/vtjson/README.md

 Note that Python imposes strong restrictions on what constitutes a valid type hint but `vtjson` is much more lax about this.
 Enforcing the restrictions is left to the type checkers or the Python interpreter.

-- `TypedDict` A TypedDict type hint is translated into a `dict` schema.
+- `TypedDict`.
+A TypedDict type hint is translated into a `dict` schema.
 E.g.

   ```python
   class Movie(TypedDict):